Patchyst/Patchyst.github.io/_posts/2019-08-10-binaryintro.md

     #right-shift operator
     right_shift = B >> 1
 ```
-As you've probably guess you can change the numbers to the right of the operator to change how many places the bit shifts
+As you've probably guessed you can change the numbers to the right of the operator to change how many places the bit shifts